Make sure you don’t pay more tax than you need to – make the most of tax-free savings and investments for you and your children or grandchildren.

 The scheme is now closed for new applications.

-From April 2015 parents can transfer savings from Child Trust Fund accounts to Junior ISAs.
+Parents can now transfer savings from Child Trust Fund accounts to Junior ISAs.

 National Savings and Investments (NS&I)